QuaSi-Software/Documentation/docs/resie_validation_components.md

 | constant_ground_temperature|  9.0 |  [°C] |
 | initial_load|  1.0 |  [%/100] |

 To show the loading and unloading of the storage, an idealized pattern for loading and unloading was simulated both with ReSiE and TRNSYS.
-Here, a constant mass flow of 40.000 kg/h was assumed both for loading in January - April (input flow in top layer at 90°C) and unloading in September - December (input flow in bottom layer at 10°C).
+Here, a constant mass flow of 40.000 kg/h was assumed both for loading in January - April (input flow in top layer at 90 °C) and unloading in September - December (input flow in bottom layer at 10 °C).
 The parameter used are the same as for the self-discharging above.
 The resulting energy input and output in the storage as well as the temperature distribution within this year is shown below:

 ![Loading and unloading STES, fully above ground](fig/250728_STES_TRNSYS_unloading_loading.svg)